Hometown: Los Angeles, CA

 About: Vivian was born in Beijing, China, and came to the U.S. when she was 13.
 She attended Wellesley College for a BA in Political Science and Spanish.
 At Wellesley, she was the president of the International Relations Council, a soprano in the Wellesley College Choir, and a frequent customer of various Thai restaurants in town.
 She also spent a semester in an international affairs institution in Geneva, Switzerland.
 Vivian interned at the D.C.
 Superior Court during her 1L summer.
 She is a staff editor of the Georgetown Journal of International Law (GJIL).
 She is very interested in exploring multi-jurisdictional law practice and will be joining Linklaters LLP in their New York Office as a summer associate.

 Undergrad: Georgetown University Class of 2019 (Major in Government and Chinese)

-About: I was adopted from Zhanjiang, China and grew up in Baltimore, MD.
-I moved to DC to attend undergrad at Georgetown, where I studied Government and Chinese and was involved with AASA and the College Democrats.
-Before law school, I worked at the National Governors Association serving governors in their economic missions by planning and implementing trade missions and conferences both in the U.S. and abroad.
-In addition to serving on APALSA’s e-board, I’m in the Global Law Scholars program and a Legal Practice Law Fellow.
-I like exploring restaurants, going to the gym, and swing dancing in my free time.
-I’ve been to China and Greece twice each and would love to travel to other countries!
+About: Becca was adopted from Zhanjiang, China and grew up in Baltimore, MD.
+She moved to DC to attend undergrad at Georgetown, where she studied Government and Chinese and was involved with AASA and the College Democrats.
+Before law school, she worked at the National Governors Association serving governors in their economic missions by planning and implementing trade missions and conferences both in the U.S. and abroad.
+In addition to serving on APALSA’s e-board, Becca is in the Global Law Scholars program and a Legal Practice Law Fellow.
+She likes exploring restaurants, going to the gym, and swing dancing in her free time.
+She's been to China and Greece twice each and would love to travel to other countries!